 Erected 1970 by Ed Geer Family.

 Other nearby markers.
-At least Four Chaplains Memorial (about 300 feet away, measured in a direct line); The Molly Caren Agricultural Center (approx. 3 miles away); First White Settlers of Madison County (approx. 5 miles away); Madison County World War Roll of Honor (approx. 5 miles away); War Savings Stamps (approx. 5 miles away); Madison County Veterans’ War Memorial (approx. 5 miles away); The Anderson House (approx. 5.1 miles away); Red Brick Tavern (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Four Chaplains Memorial (about 300 feet away, measured in a direct line); Ohio World War I Red Poppy (approx. 1½ miles away); The Molly Caren Agricultural Center (approx. 3 miles away); First United Methodist Church (approx. 4.9 miles away); First White Settlers of Madison County (approx. 5 miles away); Madison County World War Roll of Honor (approx. 5 miles away); War Savings Stamps (approx. 5 miles away); Madison County Veterans’ War Memorial (approx. 5 miles away).

 Categories. • War, Korean • War, Vietnam • War, World I • War, World II •